Features of hadronic and deconfined matter from AGS to LHC energies: correlation for central A-A collisions

 A similar behaviour is predicted by the string percolation scenario, inspired by CGC \cite{Bir, Dias}.

 In a string percolation approach \cite{Dias}:

 The colour reduction factor:

 where $\eta$, the 2-dimensional transverse density of strings, is given by $\eta\equiv(r_0/R)^2\bar{N}^s$, $r_0$ being the string radius and R the radius of the transverse overlap region. $\bar{N}^s$ is the average number of strings, $\mu_{0}$ and $\langle p^2_T\rangle_1$ are the average particle density and respectively the average transverse momentum squared of a single string.
 Therefore, $\sqrt{\langle p^2_T\rangle}$/$\sqrt{\langle dN/dy\rangle/S_{\perp}}$$\sim 1/\sqrt{(1-e^{-\eta})}$ is decreasing with centrality for a given collision energy and with collision energy for a given centrality.
 The effects of the strong longitudinal colour fields on the identified charged hadrons and hyperons $p_T$ distributions in pp collisions at $\sqrt{s}$=7 TeV have also been investigated within the framework of the HIJING/B$\bar{B}$ v2.0 model \cite{Pet5}.
 The experimental ratios of the $p_T$ distributions at different charged particle multiplicities to the one corresponding to the MB pp collision, each of them normalized to the corresponding charged particle density, were well reproduced using an increased strength of the colour field, characterized by the effective values of the string tension, from low to high charged particle multiplicity.
 These results pointed out the necessity of introducing a multiplicity (or energy density) dependence for the effective value of the string tension.
 They also show that at the LHC energies the global features of the interactions are mainly determined by the properties of the initial chromoelectric flux tubes, the system size playing a minor role.
 A rough estimate of the gluon number density and occupation number in the early stage of relativistic heavy ion collisions, following \cite{Muel}, gives values by 2.3 (2.9) higher at $\sqrt{s_{NN}}$=2.76 TeV (5.02 TeV) Pb-Pb central collisions relative to Au-Au central collisions at $\sqrt{s_{NN}}$=200 GeV.
 For the largest charged particle multiplicity in pp collisions at 7 TeV the values are a bit larger than those corresponding to Pb-Pb central collisions at $\sqrt{s_{NN}}$=5.02 TeV.
+The parton density evolution as a function of x and $Q^2$, addressed more than 35 years ago \cite{GRIB1} was experimentally confirmed at HERA \cite{HERA1}.
+The rise of the structure function at low x is still visible at small values of $Q^2$ \cite{HERA2, HERA3} where the perturbative QCD does not work anymore.
+Therefore, rich and short-lived partonic cascades become visible as the collision energy increases, the string density and the percolation probability increasing too.
+The approaches mentioned above, predict an increase of the average transverse momentum at the same particle multiplicity per unit rapidity and unit transverse overlap area with collision energy and system size independence of the global features evidenced at LHC energies, the properties of the initial color electromagnetic flux tubes playing the main role.